JamoDevNich/scmaster/readme.md

 ![Track List Screen](https://i.imgur.com/uzuuDzu.png)

 ## Getting Started
+### Pre-packaged version
 In the releases there is a pre-packaged version available including all external libraries required to get up and running immediately.

+1. Extract the zip file
-1. Place your media files into the `data/audio/` folder (only MP3s are supported at the moment).
+2. Place your media files into the `data/audio/` folder (only MP3s are supported at the moment).
-2. In the base folder, run `php shellServer.php` to start the Websocket server.
+3. Run `php shellServer.php` to start the Websocket server.
-3. Run `php -S 0.0.0.0:80` to serve the web client interface using PHP's development server.
+4. Run `php -S 0.0.0.0:80` to serve the web client interface using PHP's development server.
-4. Pop open a web browser, and navigate to the IP of the server running the web client interface.
+5. Pop open a web browser, and navigate to the IP of the server running the web client interface.

+### Dev version
+1. Pull the repository
+2. Run `composer upgrade`
+    - If composer is not installed, follow the [instructions here](https://getcomposer.org/doc/00-intro.md).
+3. Run `npm update --no-optional --ignore-scripts`
+    - If npm is not installed, follow the [instructions here](https://www.npmjs.com/get-npm)
+4. Place your media files into the `data/audio/` folder (only MP3s are supported at the moment).
+5. You're now ready to start up the app!
+    - Run `npm run start-win` if you're on a Windows system.
+    - Run `npm run start-nix` if you're on a \*nix system.

 ## Features
 ### Flexibility